node-apn/node-apn/doc/apn.markdown

 ### notification.expiry

 The UNIX timestamp representing when the notification should expire.
 This does not contribute to the 256 byte payload size limit.
+An expiry of 0 indicates that the notification expires immediately.

 ### notification.priority